Pankaj4398/Pankaj4398/README.md

 🌱 **About myself**
 <br>

-✔️ I am **Pankaj Kumar**, pursued my bachelors from ADGITM Affiliate to GGSIPU, Delhi in *Computer Science Engineering*. <br>
+✔️ I am **Pankaj Kumar**,and I completed my bachelor's degree in *Computer Science Engineering* from ADGITM Affiliate to GGSIPU, Delhi. <br>

 ✔️ I am interested in development and have contributed to some open-source organisations .
 I also enjoy DSA. <br>

-✔️ I am learning backend web development in springboot.<br>
+✔️ I am currently learning react and nextjs.<br>

 <br>